2017 Summer Program in Multi-track Diplomacy

-Introducing a 2017 Winter Program Course "Multi-Track Diplomacy: Transforming Violent Conflict", offered January 3-23, 2017.
-Registration for this course and for the Winter 2017 session opens in late October, 2016.
+Introducing a 2017 Summer Program Course "Multi-Track Diplomacy: Transforming Violent Conflict", offered June 19 to July 7, 2017.
+Registration for this course and for the Summer 2017 session opens in late February, 2017.

 The goal of this course to develop the knowledge and skills needed to facilitate transformation of interpersonal, organizational, community or complex societal conflicts, including ethnic, religious or cultural tensions, using techniques of multi-track diplomacy.
 These techniques, applicable at all levels of society, provide an essential complement to official (“first track”) diplomacy and police work, from conflicts in the workplace or community, to dealing with political instability, terrorism or insurgent activities, as currently in our work in the Middle East, Latin America, South Asia, Africa and elsewhere.